Africa: Tanzania’s Serengeti Safari in Partnership with Becoming an Outdoors Woman (May 5-15, 2020)

 - Experience Luxury Safari Tent Camping in the Serengeti National Park and a variety of other unique lodges near national parks and conservation areas.

-- Photograph one of the largest migrations on Earth of wildebeest, zebras, and gazelles.
+- Be moved as you witness one of largest migrations on Earth of wildebeest, zebras, and gazelles.

-- See big cats including prides of lions and elusive leopards, and possibly cheetahs.
+- See big cats including prides of lions and elusive leopards, and stealthy cheetahs.

 - Explore the Olduvia Gorge, a site which influenced what scientists know about human evolution.

-- Opportunities for shopping for African handcrafts and art.
+- Opportunities for shopping for indigenous African handcrafts, Tanzanite, and art.

 Lake Duluti Lodge